Our goal is to create a sustainable, equitable and dynamic economy that elevates well-being throughout the county.

 Updates & Progress

-The York County Economic Action Plan is nearing a completion and final approval.
+The York County Economic Action Plan received final approval at the December 16 Commissioners Meeting.

 Here’s the what the process looks like: